Did you go to art school?

 How did you get started in the illustration world?
 Any tips for recent graduates?

-I’m asked this a lot and always say that I’m the wrong person to ask.
+Whenever I'm asked this I say that I’m the wrong person to ask.
 I didn’t study illustration in college and was a cocktail waitress and a bartender until I was in my late twenties at which point I managed to get some very low-paying editorial work which slowly, slowly blossomed into an illustration career.
-The reason that I got that editorial work was because I had been doing all the album and t-shirt and website art for the Decemberists, my then boyfriend’s (now husband’s) band.
+I got that editorial work mainly because I had been doing all the album and t-shirt and website art for the Decemberists, my then boyfriend’s (now husband’s) band.
 I also did lots of flyers for shows in Portland, Oregon, made some zines and had some art shows.
 This was a long time ago and I mostly worked for free or credit or trade.
 Any tips I have for recent graduates probably won’t put them on a fast track to illustration success but here are a few:

 - Draw all the time.